-Exports of U.S. agricultural products to Ecuador jumped to a good start in 2023 but have since slowed down in the second half of the year.
-However, opportunities continue for some intermediate and consumer-oriented products.
+Exports of U.S. agricultural bulk products to Ecuador have recuperated in the first quarter of 2025 and opportunities continue for some intermediate and consumer-oriented products.
 Domestic production still cannot meet consumer demand, necessitating continued imports.
 The Ecuador - European Union Free Trade Agreement (FTA) threatens the United States' market share in processed and fresh agricultural products.

-Total U.S. - Ecuador bilateral agricultural and related product trade in 2022 totaled \$4.3 billion.
-Ecuador maintains a total agricultural trade surplus of \$2.8 billion.
-U.S. exports of food and agricultural products to Ecuador in 2022 totaled \$740.2 million, up \$165.5 million or 28 percent compared to 2021.
-Ecuador's demand for U.S. intermediate products (e.g., soybean meal and feed and fodder) and bulk (wheat) drove this increase.
+Total U.S.- Ecuador bilateral agricultural and related product trade in 2024 totaled \$4.4 billion.
+Ecuador maintains a total agricultural trade surplus of \$3.2 billion.
+U.S. exports of food and agricultural products to Ecuador in 2024 totaled \$555.4 million, down \$252.9 million or 31 percent compared to 2023.
+The decrease was primarily driven by shifting demand in Ecuador for U.S. intermediate products, such as soybean meal and distillers dried grains with solubles (DDGS).